 Contact details of a number of related organisations are given in section 13 of this code.

 4 General philosophy

 TalkTalk Business provides communications services to organisations of all sizes across the UK.

-We use the telecoms network of our sister company, TalkTalk Technology (TTT) also part of the TalkTalk Group Limited owns both a TDM (traditional telephony) and a Next Generation Network.
+We use the telecoms network provided by TalkTalk Technology (TTT) also part of the TalkTalk Group, which owns both a TDM (traditional telephony) and a Next Generation Network.
 Both are UK National communications networks which are connected to BT and a number of other network operators.
 The next generation network covers over 80% of the UK population and uses a technology called full local loop unbundling (LLU) and we have our own equipment (MSAN – Multi Service Access Node) installed in over 1650 exchanges to which customers’ lines are connected.

 To route telephone calls, over the traditional TDM network we use either carrier pre-selection (CPS) and wholesale line rental, or over our next generation network using a process called local loop unbundling (LLU).

 CPS enables you to pre-select an alternative carrier.
 For more ‘consumer’ information, should this be applicable, on CPS, you can download the Ofcom Consumer Guide in pdf format from:

 We also offer our customers the option to have their line rental supplied by us over the TDM network, using a mechanism called Wholesale Line Rental over the BT wholesale network.

 LLU allows an alternative telecoms company, such as ourselves, to install their own equipment into local exchanges.
 The lines are then physically unplugged from the legacy network and then connected to our 21st Century network, giving customers access to a wide range of services.
 We use a full (MPF) rather than partial (SMPF) version of unbundling, which means we can provide next generation voice and broadband over the same line.